Rubber debris litters miles of Puyallup River after artificial turf was used in dam project without permit

 For Bill Sterud, chairman of the Puyallup Tribe, the rubber spill is personally painful.

-“To me my church is the river.
+“To me, my church is the river.
 It is the sound.
 It is the mountain.
 It is the forest.
 And when I see this degrading take place it affects me internally.
 It hurts.”

 To him this latest event is nothing new in the history of a dam the tribe never wanted.